Abhishek-1804/abhishekdeshpande_portfolio/README.md

 ## About

 This website serves as a showcase of my work, skills, and experiences as a creative full-stack developer.
-It's designed to provide you with insights into my expertise, projects, and how to get in touch with me for potential collaborations.
+It's designed to provide you with insights into my expertise, projects, and how to get in touch with me for potential collaborations

 ## Features

-- Home: Get to know me, my name, and what I specialize in.
+- Home: Get to know me, my name, and what I specialize in
+- Dark Mode Toggle: Toggle between dark and light mode
-- Download CV: Easily download my CV (resume) for more detailed information.
+- Download CV: Easily download my CV (resume) for more detailed information
 - Hire Me: Connect with me via email for potential job opportunities or collaborations
 - Social Links: Access my GitHub and LinkedIn profiles to stay updated with my work and connect professionally

 ## Inspiration

 - React Fortawesome
-- React-Bootstrap
+- Bootstrap
 - Framer-motion

 ## Usage

 1. Clone or fork the project
-2. Install required dependencies with npm install
+2. Install required dependencies with ``` npm install ```
 3. Remove homepage entirely from package.json or set it to single dot
 ```
 // package.json